Destination | Nepal |

 This journey is for trekkers who would like to experience adventurous journeys in the Nepali Himalayan region while enjoying the diversified scenery, geography, and different climate zones.
 We have other exciting trek packages in the Annapurna region, and if you want, Discovery World Trekking can customize your trek.

 This trek package includes local bus rides from Kathmandu to Besishar or Bhulbhule.
 If you are willing to bear extra costs, you can return to Kathmandu from Pokhara on a Jeep or a plane.
-We also advise our valuable clients to arrive in Kathmandu before 3 pm, one day before the trek departure date, to attend the trek briefing.
-During the trek briefing, we will recheck equipment, and gear, while letting you know what to expect.
+We also advise our valuable clients to arrive in Kathmandu before 3 pm, one day before the trek departure date, for last-minute preparations.
+If, in case, you missed the online trip briefing, it will also provide us time to conduct an in-person briefing.

 Some glimpses of circuit in Nepal